User Community Service Desk Downloads

 configure one data writer step

-Use Write all attributes or add attributes manually, these two methods can’t be used in combination.
+Use Write all attributes or add attributes manually.
+These two methods cannot be used in combination.

 run transformation plan

 A new job runs for the transformation plan.
-Data from the data source is read and processed on Ataccama DPE, with results stored in the configured plan output.
+Data from the data source is read and processed on Ataccama Data Processing Engine (DPE), with results stored in the configured plan output.
 You are alerted when the job is finished.

 Information about transformation plan jobs can be found by going to Processing center > Base jobs > Transformation plan jobs, or by searching for job Type DQC.